zerotier/docs/docs/bridging.md

 description: Bridge your physical LAN to ZeroTier using a Raspberry Pi
 ---

 Do you have devices that can't run ZeroTier that you want to access remotely?
-You can use a small linux PC as a bridge between ZeroTier and physical networks.
+You can use a small Linux PC as a bridge between ZeroTier and physical networks.

 :::info Note
 This topic is related to but different from using ZeroTier as a Layer 5 [Service Proxy](proxy).